Last Updated on April 11, 2023 by Sorin Petroj

 How to react when the opponent is doing the banana or strawberry flick?

 Your position close to the ping pong table is essential.
 Try to respond with a topspin or backhand drive movement.
-On the boomerang flick, you need to have balance to be able to make a topspin or pimple back.
+On the boomerang flick, you need balance to make a topspin or pimple back.
 Your position needs to be in the middle of the table.

 - When should I do the strawberry flick?